maury91/miauflix/README.md

 I use NordVPN simply because I currently have a subscription, you can use any VPN provider that you want.
 Pull requests to add support for other VPN providers are welcome.

-To configure NordVPN, we are going to navigate to https://my.nordaccount.com/dashboard/nordvpn/access-tokens/ and generate a new token.

-Add the toke to the `.env` file as the value for `NORDVPN_TOKEN`.
+To configure NordVPN, follow this guide https://github.com/bubuntux/nordlynx, once you obtain the private key, add it to the `.env` file as the value for `NORDVPN_PRIVATE_KEY`.

-You can also add the country that you want to use as the value for `NORDVPN_COUNTRY`, the name is a little bit confusing because you can also specify a City or Server, refer to [NordVPN Docker](https://github.com/bubuntux/nordvpn?tab=readme-ov-file#environment-variables) for more information.
+### Logging ( Optional )

+Navigate to http://localhost:5341/#/user/api-keys/new give a title to the API key and click on "Save Changes".

+A popup will appear with the API key token, copy the token and paste it in the `.env` file as the value for `SEQ_API_KEY`.

 ### Database